gnudo/source-size-calculator/README.md

 ## Structure

 - `classes` folder: contains all methods for calculating source sizes
-- `scripts` folder: contains both the source size calculation and the multilayer characterization implementations
+- `scripts` folder: contains implementations for both the source size calculation and the multilayer characterization
 - `examples` folder: contains examples that can be run to see how the tools work

 ## Tutorial

 Best way to start using the tools is to run `demo.m` from `examples` folder.
-It consists of 4 parts and basically includes all steps that are presented in the paper:
+It consists of 3 parts and basically includes all steps that are presented in the paper:

-1. Creation of a subfolder called `exp_data` with "fake" experimental data.
+0. Creation of a subfolder called `exp_data` with "fake" experimental data.
-2. Run fitting algorithm on this data and save all results in a file called "results.mat"
+1. Run fitting algorithm on this data and save all results in a file called "results.mat"
-3. Calculate uncertainties for the energy and the source sizes
+2. Calculate uncertainties for the energy and the source sizes
-4. Print and plot all the results.
+3. Print and plot all the results.

 ## Roadmap